Income & Taxes · H.R.1 Deductions

 Tips Tax Deduction Calculator

-Important: This calculator estimates federal income tax savings only.
+Important: Estimates federal income tax savings only.
 FICA taxes (7.65%) still apply to all tip income.
-This is not tax advice.
+Not tax advice.
 Consult a qualified tax professional.

 How the H.R.1 Tips Tax Deduction Works